Mysterious Stacked Wood Furniture

-This series wooden objects from BorisLabs plays on pattern recognition.
+This series of sculptural stacked wood furniture from BorisLab plays on pattern recognition.
 Our brains are conditioned to translate a sequence of long and short horizontals, properly aligned, as a set of stacked lumber waiting for use rather than a finished home furnishing.
 In this second item, though, the legs are a little bit of a giveaway.

 According to the works’ designer, Boris Dennler, the main reference is to 1970s anti-design movements that sought to shake up recognizable shapes and forms.
 He also acknowledges inspiration, though, from a long-standing tradition of making secret rooms and hidden doors that dates back thousands of years.

 “Over the past ten years, Swiss designer Boris Dennler has developed a highly personal and playful form of design.
 A self-taught craftsman, Dennler navigates freely between styles and references; he is just as ease in recycling found objects as in shaping highly technical and precise forms.

 An enthusiastic iconoclast, he relentlessly strives toward redefining the status of the object and its form, and has no inhibitions when it comes to opposing the appearance of a piece of furniture with its precise function.

 To dim the light of his fist lamps designed in 2004, the membranes made of Tyvek® paper had to be crumpled and smoothed, thus redefining their shape with every use.”